discourse/wp-discourse/README.md

 that strictly require such a setup, e.g. a site that is already using WordPress for large scale user management.

 ### Contact

-- The plugin is being developed by [scossar](https://github.com/scossar) on behalf of the Discourse team.

 - Bug reports and other developer inquiries should be directed at our GitHub Issues:
 [https://github.com/discourse/wp-discourse/issues](https://github.com/discourse/wp-discourse/issues)